katzenpost/playground/README.rst

 Playground release
 ==================

+**Katzenpost is still pre-alpha.
+DO NOT DEPEND ON IT FOR STRONG SECURITY OR ANONYMITY.**

 This release of the Katzenpost mailproxy is to be used with our public test mix network.
+Furthermore you should expect us to remove this free service when our testing period is over at some arbitrary time in the future.

 0. Install the github release of this software that is suitable to your operating system and hardware architecture, found here: